lokpoon/LunaSim-Document/_sources/moonshine_hardware_setup.md

     Rosco is another company that makes ND filter sheets.

 [^7]: “Lux meter” is a commercial term for a radiometer; these devices measure illuminance in lux.
-A measure of illuminance is essential to calibrate <span style="font-variant:small-caps;">MoonShine</span>.
+A measure of illuminance is essential to calibrate <span style="font-variant:small-caps;">MoonShineP</span>.
 A spectrometer is a radiometer that measures spectral irradiance – measures of light intensity values across (and just outside) the visible light spectrum.
 Spectral irradiance measurements can easily be converted into illuminance.
 Spectrometers are generally more expensive than radiometers, although precision low-light sensitive radiometers suitable for quantifying moonlight levels are also expensive.

-    An accurate illuminance measuring device is critical for calibrating Moonshine, but ones that measures at low light are very expensive.
-We do not want the cost of the radiometer to discourage the use of <span style="font-variant:small-caps;">MoonShine</span> for moonlight related experiments.
+    An accurate illuminance measuring device is critical for calibrating MoonShineP, but ones that measures at low light are very expensive.
+We do not want the cost of the radiometer to discourage the use of <span style="font-variant:small-caps;">MoonShineP</span> for moonlight related experiments.
 Still, it is critical to obtain a meter that has NIST-Traceable calibration, like the International Light Technology [ILT10C](https://www.intl-lighttech.com/products/ilt10c-luxlight-meter-nist-traceable-calibration?gclid=Cj0KCQiAw8OeBhCeARIsAGxWtUzB0YaQDpYF5fXMYee-U9zSQgnbmph4LrlmD0inkbSdw4FtaJ-AjjsaApwYEALw_wcB) (lower limit of 10 lx, cost ~$350).
 Lower cost meters do not perform accurately at moonlight level illuminance (i.e., <0.3 lx).
-Where only a non low-light sensitive radiometer is available (able to read below 1E-2 lx with a resolution +/- 1E-2 lx or better), like the ILT10C,  <span style="font-variant:small-caps;">MoonShine</span> can be calibrated using a comparative method.
+Where only a non low-light sensitive radiometer is available (able to read below 1E-2 lx with a resolution +/- 1E-2 lx or better), like the ILT10C,  <span style="font-variant:small-caps;">MoonShineP</span> can be calibrated using a comparative method.
 See further explanations and solutions in {ref}`content:lightbox:radiometer`.

     We used the International Light Technology [ILT-5000](https://www.intl-lighttech.com/products/ilt5000-researchlab-radiometer) radiometer, with a SED 100-10/U broadband silicon photosensor, WU wide angle quartz diffuser, and Y4 photopic filter.
 This device is sensitive to light as low as 0.0002 lx.